 Find a mentor

 A mentor can help you to think about things differently and to plan.
 Big organisations might have their own 'buddy' system.
 Ask your HR department.

 Make a list of people you respect who work in your field.
-If they are doing your dream job, or have in the past, all the better.
+If they are doing or have done your dream job, all the better.
 Once you have this list, try approaching them.
 Many will be happy to help and may be flattered to be asked for their advice.
 Start by looking on LinkedIn or Twitter.
 Personal recommendations are also good.

-Begin by asking if you can have a short meeting with them to get some advice.
+Begin by asking if you can have a short meeting to get some advice.
 If they’re willing to continue, you can discuss an ongoing arrangement.